 Incorporating social media into your video strategy is a fantastic way to bring more attention to your brand.
 In fact, your audience is already on those platforms looking for videos to watch.

 Snapchat users watch about 10 billion videos a day while 82 percent of Twitter users watch video content, according to Bloomberg.
 Facebook is no stranger either to video usage.
 The average engagement rate for Facebook video posts is a little more than six percent – an entire two percentage points higher than the average posts on the platform.
 According to Hootsuite, 30 percent of mobile shoppers believe videos are the best way to find new products and, if they’re intentionally watching a video, Facebook users will watch ads five times longer than they usually do.

 Adding video to your social media page also switches up the types of posts you publish.
 It might even work in your favor when it comes to Facebook’s algorithm.

 Video use is steadily going up since YouTube’s popularity skyrocketed and it’s only growing.
 In 2012, mobile video accounted for more than half of global mobile data traffic and by 2022, it is estimated that nearly 79 percent of the world’s mobile data traffic will be video.
 In fact, time spent watching YouTube videos versus television doubled in 2016.
 When it comes to millennials, YouTube is responsible for two-thirds of the premium online videos watched across devices.

 Take a leap of faith

 Providing quality video content to your audience might seem like a daunting task given the commitment to time and resources to create these attention-grabbers, but there are methods and programs out there to help you discover ways to overcome those challenges.
 Video taps into the interests and imaginations of online users like nothing else at the moment and it’s not going away any time soon.
-Investing in tactics like video will only help you in the long run and keep your audience wanting more.
+At BCI Media, we know that Investing in tactics like video will only help you in the long run and keep your audience wanting more.